Six Sigma Presentation DMAIC Diagrams (PPT template)

 What is the concept of Six Sigma?

-Six Sigma framework was developed by Motorola (Bill Smith and Bob Galvin) in 80's.
+Six Sigma framework was developed by Motorola (Bill Smith and Bob Galvin) in the '80s.
 The purpose of this Six Sigma approach it to create a system for quality improvement process.
-The main principle of Six Sigma is to systematically work on decreasing number of defects in production process, to level that is statistically insignificant - hence the 6 sigma name.
-It represents very low probability of event occurrence - under 0,000002% = 100% - 99,999998% probability of event occurrence.
-For comparison, one sigma corresponds to defect probability 31,7% - that is almost every 3rd product to have defect.
+The main principle of Six Sigma is to systematically work on decreasing number of defects in the production process, to a level that is statistically insignificant - hence the 6 sigma name.
+It represents very low probability of event occurrence - under 0,000002% = 100% - 99,999998% the probability of event occurrence.
+For comparison, one sigma corresponds to defect probability 31,7% - that is almost every 3rd product to have a defect.

 What are the stages of Six Sigma project management technique?